 - Find images to use in your posts

-And then there’s the ‘little’ plugins that give you added functionality to do tasks like:
+And then there are the ‘little’ plugins that give you added functionality to do tasks like:

-Now can you see why, if you’re serious about growing your business around a blog, or blogging to generate business, whether it’s affiliate sales, lead generation or AdSense clicks, the best option for most people is WordPress?
+Now can you see why, if you’re serious about growing your business around a blog, or blogging to generate business, whether it’s affiliate sales, lead generation or AdSense clicks, the best option for most people is self-hosted WordPress.

 Here are the main advantages: